muo-ahn/SurferTon/README.md

+# My FastAPI Project

+This is a simple FastAPI project setup.

+## Installation

+1. Create a virtual environment:
+    ```sh
+    python -m venv venv
+    ```

-1. Activate the virtual environment:
+2. Activate the virtual environment:
     - On Windows:
         ```sh
         venv\Scripts\activate